Set your preferred locations for a better search. You can sign up here.

 Joyce DiDonato and Michael Spyres star in Handel’s Jephtha – the composer's valedictory oratorio.

-Keywords: Baroque Opera, Young Musicians
+Keywords: Baroque Opera, Baroque at the Barbican, Young Musicians

 Artistic depiction of the event